-Explicitly: Data needs to be exposed cleanly and clearly and capable of being interrogated by the reader.
-Charts should be optimized for query or validation and authors of charts that are good at this understand the difference between accuracy and precision.
+Explicitly: Data are exposed cleanly and clearly and capable of being interrogated by the reader.
+Charts are optimized for query or validation and authors of charts that are good at this understand the difference between accuracy and precision.

-Implicitly: Charts should be distinctive if their dataset is distinctive or stylistically related if the data/view is related.
-Above all style should be intentional, purposeful and thematically appropriate.
-Titles, colors and other graphical design elements should have well-reasoned justification for their choices and not be the result of defaults or superficial decisions.
+Implicitly: Charts needs to be distinctive if their dataset is distinctive or stylistically related if the data/view is related.
+Above all style is intentional, purposeful and thematically appropriate.
+Titles, colors and other graphical design elements are well-reasoned justification for their choices and not be the result of defaults or superficial decisions.

-Systematically: Care should be taken not to reveal an underlying system that is proprietary or confidential.
-Data provenance should be as close to the chart as possible (either through notes or charts).
-Systems should influence the design and iteration process as avenues of exploration (chart inversion, multimodal network projection).
+Systematically: Take care not to reveal an underlying system that is proprietary or confidential.
+Data provenance has to be as close to the chart as possible.
+Systems influence the design and iteration process as avenues of exploration.
+F.i chart inversion, multimodal network projection.
 In cases where a data visualization is for the purpose of understanding a system, strive to represent that system rather than the easier to measure proxies of that system.
 This means more network diagrams and fewer bar charts.

-Descriptively: Annotations should be present whenever possible, and preferred over interactivity, which is spotty.
-Labels should be descriptive and aware of how they magnify or occlude the data.
-Axis elements should be treated as data visualization and open to interactivity, robust styling and smart labels.
+Descriptively: Annotations present whenever possible, and preferred over interactivity, which is spotty.
+Labels are descriptive and aware of how they magnify or occlude the data.
+Axis elements must be treated as data visualization and open to interactivity, robust styling and smart labels.

 What does your chart say that you didn’t intend?